-Step 1: Position your computer and display
+Step 1: Position your Mac Pro and display

 Pick up your Mac Pro by both of its handles using correct lifting techniques.
 If your display is heavy, use correct lifting techniques when positioning it as well.
-Position the computer and display so that:
+Position your Mac Pro and display so that:

-- They are each on a sturdy, flat surface - The power cable connectors don't press against a wall or other object - The airflow in front of, behind, and below the display or computer is not obstructed - The computer's optical drive trays have space to open in front
+- They are each on a sturdy, flat surface - The power cable connectors don't press against a wall or other object - The airflow in front of, behind, and below your Mac Pro and the display is not obstructed - The computer's optical drive trays have space to open in front

-The only way to shut off power completely to your computer and display is to disconnect their power plugs from the power source.
-Make sure the power cords for your computer and display are within easy reach so that you can unplug the computer or display when you need to.
+The only way to shut off power completely to your Mac Pro and display is to disconnect their power plugs from the power source.
+Make sure the power cords for your Mac Pro and display are within easy reach so that you can unplug them.